cagostino/npcsh/README.md

 npcsh> /spool npc=foreman
 ```

-Start the spool mode with specific files in context that will be referenced through rag searches when relevant.
+Start the spool mode with specific files in context that will be referenced through RAG searches when relevant.

 ```npcsh
 npcsh> /spool files=[*.py,*.md] # Load specific files for context